sephora-asia/data-test-sde/README.md

 3. Parallelize the execution of the SQL scripts, ensuring they respect their dependencies.
 Please provide documentation as of how you are proceeding.

-Do structure your code well and free feel to use any programming paradiagm as long as it make sense and helps the person reviewing the code to understand it well.
+Do structure your code well and free feel to use any programming paradigm as long as it make sense and helps the person reviewing the code to understand it well.

 ### B - Deployment